Lake Hartwell: Background

-Construction of the Hartwell project took place from 1955 and was completed in 1963.
+Construction of the Hartwell project started in 1955 and was completed in 1963.
 Construction of the dam started in 1955 and was finished in 1959.
-Salvage archeological excavations were conducted at several sites in an effort to recover artifacts and information from prehistoric and historic sites that would be inundated by Lake Hartwell.
-Dr. Joseph Caldwell (archaeologist) led a team from the University of Georgia in this work, especially from 1957 to 1959.
+Salvage archeological excavations were conducted at several sites in an effort to recover artifacts and information from prehistoric and historic sites that would be inundated by the lake.
+Joseph Caldwell led a team from the University of Georgia in this work, especially from 1957 to 1959.

 Lake Hartwell is named for the American Revolutionary War figure Nancy Hart.
 Nancy Hart lived in the Georgia frontier, and was known for her devotion to freedom.
-A county, city, lake, state park and highway among others, bear her name.
+A county, city, lake, state park, and highway among others, bear her name.

 Droughts and water levels of Lake Hartwell

-1989 was the first year the lake hit a level 3, dropping to its lowest level during the drought that year.
-2008 was the second time the lake hit a level 3.
-In December 2008, due to severe drought in the southeastern United States, the lake dropped to more than 22 ft below its normal water level.
-This revealed old highways that were typically underwater, exposed islands that are usually topped with buoys to warn boaters, and left some boat shells sitting on dry land.
+In 1989, the lake first hit level 3, dropping to its lowest level during the drought that year; 2008 was the second time the lake hit level 3.
+In December 2008, due to severe drought in the Southeastern United States, the lake dropped to more than 22 ft below its normal water level.
+This revealed old highways that were typically under water, exposed islands that are usually topped with buoys to warn boaters, and left some boat shells sitting on dry land.

-The Lake reached its lowest level, 637.49 ft, on December 9, 2008.
+The lake reached its lowest level, 637.49 ft, on December 9, 2008.
 The highest lake elevation was 665.4 ft, reached on April 8, 1964.
-Overall the average lake elevation is 657.5 ft.
-As of the first of October 2010, the lake had returned to just over 654 ft.
+Overall, the average lake elevation is 657.5 ft.
+As of October 1, 2010, the lake had returned to just over 654 ft.
 This rebound in lake level is due to releases from the lake being suspended for a month ending April 10, 2009, in an effort to return Lake Hartwell to normal elevations.

 Early lake history

 The area around Lake Hartwell has a rich history of indigenous settlement, dating to before the Mississippian culture period, which began about 800 CE.
-Numerous villages and platform mounds were built by people of that culture, along the upper tributaries of the Savannah River, such as the Chauga, Tugaloo, and Seneca rivers.
+Numerous villages and platform mounds were built by people of that culture, along the upper tributaries of the Savannah River, such as the Chauga, Tugaloo, and Seneca Rivers.

 The Cherokee Indians settled throughout much of this Piedmont and mountainous area, declaring it their homeland.
 Initial relations with colonists were through trading, but after the Revolutionary War, European-American settlers increasingly encroached on Cherokee territory.
-They have since named many streams, rivers and recreation areas after the historic Cherokee and Muscogee Creek, who were among the Five Civilized Tribes removed from the Southeast under President Andrew Jackson in the 1830s.
+They have since named many streams, rivers, and recreation areas after the historic Cherokee and Muscogee Creek, who were among the Five Civilized Tribes removed from the Southeast under President Andrew Jackson in the 1830s.

 Other historic figures who lived around this area were Andrew Pickens and John C. Calhoun, both statesmen from South Carolina.
-The botanist William Bartram traveled the area recording vegetation types and plant species.
+Botanist William Bartram traveled the area recording vegetation types and plant species.